OpenNebula/docs/source/deployment/opennebula_installation/overview.rst

 In the :ref:`Scheduler guide <schg>` you'll learn how to change the configuration to suit your needs.
 For example changing the scheduling policies or the number of VMs that will be sent per host.

-Finally there is the :ref:`Front-end HA Setup <frontend_ha_setup>` section that will guide you on setting up two front-ends in and active/passive fashion.
-This setup requires the use of a MySQL database.

 Hypervisor Compatibility
 ================================================================================